devfestindia/devfest-india2020-android/README.md

 So if you know the basics of android development and join us directly on day 2 checkout the intermediate branch and follow along.
 Similarly, if you are joining us directly on the day 3 checkout expert branch and follow along.

->Please note we are using [the movie DB API](https://developers.themoviedb.org/3) to get movies from the remote server.
+> Please note we are using [the movie DB API](https://developers.themoviedb.org/3) to get movies from the remote server.
 To get movies from API you would need an API key.
+>
+> Try this in your [MainViewModel](https://github.com/DevFest-India/devfest-india2020-android/blob/cd5780f08dc4c54542459a97cb1c99363f4ced75/app/src/main/java/com/devfest/india/bmsclone/ui/MainViewModel.kt#L17):
+>    ```kotlin
+>    companion object {
+>        private const val API_KEY = "7bc0651fe0ea5973822df3bd27e779d9"
+>    }
+>    ```
-We would recommend to generate your own API key and use it.
+> We would recommend to generate your own API key and use it if above key is not working.
 Please follow the below steps to configure your own API key.
 >
 >1.
 Register yourself on https://www.themoviedb.org/signup
 >2.
 Fill all the required details to signup.